judka-uriel/uriel-book/uriel_en.md

 When embeddings are obtained simultaneously with training the entire model, weight coefficients are computed not only for the intermediate (*hidden*) layers but also for the embedding layer positioned after the *input* layer.
-That is, if we feed into the layer with embedding weights a vector containing only a single one (*one-hot*), whose position corresponds to a particular word, then at the output of this layer we obtain the embedding vector of that word.
+That is, if we feed into the layer with embedding weights a vector containing only a single 1 (*one-hot*), whose position corresponds to a particular word, then at the output of this layer we obtain the embedding vector of that word.

 For each element of the intermediate layer corresponding to a neuron, the computation is performed in the same way: first, the input values are multiplied